Sorry, this program is not available for local students.

 You'll be prepared for employment in private law firms, government, corporations, tribunals, community organisations and legal services.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations and group discussions.

-Your lectures and tutorials will take place in a number of different spaces including traditional lecture theatres and the interactive theatres in the new Swanston Academic Building.
+Your lectures and tutorials will take place in a number of different spaces, including traditional lecture theatres and the interactive theatres in RMIT's Swanston Academic Building.

-You will complete a wide range of assessments including essays, online tests and group presentations.
-You may also submit some of your assessment online.
+You will complete a wide range of assessments, including essays, online tests and group presentations, and you may also submit some of your assessment online.

 Academics are actively involved in teaching, research and professional practice in agencies such as the Dispute Settlement Centre (Victoria), Amnesty International Australia and the Australian Human Rights Teachers’ Network.

 All programs are delivered in English.
 You will have access online and digital resources through the myRMIT student portal.